Last Updated on August 27, 2019

 GLONASS & GPS: Get better performance tracking with the integrated antenna providing a stronger connection to both GPS and GLONASS satellites

 Wrist Based Heart Rate: The Ionic utilizes Fitbit’s enhanced PurePulse® heart rate sensors technology providing greater accuracy during exercises.
 You’ll also have access to real-time heart rate zones clearing identifying your training intensity.
 Finally the Ionic provides 24/7 heart rate tracking to help better understand your recovery status (Resting HR remains elevated for several hours / days following intense exercise).

-SpO2 Sensor technology: This is feature CardioCritic are keen to test.
-Fitbit use a relative SpO2 sensor for estimating blood oxygen levels in a similar way to a pulse oximeter.
+SpO2 Sensor technology: This is a feature CardioCritic are keen to test.
+Fitbit use a relative SpO2 sensor for estimating blood oxygen levels in a similar way to the best finger pulse oximeter.
 This new feature has the potential for tracking / controlling vital health indicators such as sleep apnea and asthma.